International Medicine Training Sites

 Since 1980, medical students and residents from the USA, Canada, England and the Netherlands, as well as Zambia’s own medical school, have been studying at Macha.
 This site is recognized by the MAP International/Reader’s Digest program and the Mennonite Medical Association, among others.
 Selection of the students and resident physicians is competitive, and thus early applications are encouraged.

-Malumghat Hospital Project, also known as Memorial Christian Hospital, includes a sixty-five bed hospital founded in 1966 by legendary surgeon Viggo Olsen.
+Malumghat Hospital Project, also known as Memorial Christian Hospital, includes a new, 120-bed hospital founded in 1966 by legendary surgeon Viggo Olsen.
 Today MCH offers general medical, surgical and obstetrical care, and a newborn nursery.
 The site also boasts strong departments in physiotherapy, prosthetics, community health, and the Memorial Christian College of Health Sciences, which prepares national healthcare providers.

 MCH regularly receives healthcare profession students and resident physicians from North America in an environment where the staff is strongly committed to teaching.
 A typical day includes hospital rounds, a tea break, and scheduled surgeries and procedures.
 Translation is available for non-English speaking patients.
 Weekend travel options include Cox’s Bazar – the world’s longest natural sea beach.